Sanathns/Neural_Networks/README.md

 # Neural_Networks
 This repository contains my completed assignments on neural networks as part of my data science course.
+The assignments cover various topics, including building and training neural networks for classification and regression tasks, implementing different activation functions, and exploring techniques like regularization and optimization.
+These assignments showcase my practical understanding of neural networks and their applications in data science projects. #DataScience #NeuralNetworks #DeepLearning